From Experiments to Expertise: Scientific Knowledge Consolidation for AI-Driven Computational Physics: Methods

-Nudge compliance was measured across 398 execution sessions (270 from Exp 1, 128 from Exps 2--3) by parsing all \texttt{trace.jsonl} files programmatically.
+\paragraph{Nudge compliance analysis.} Nudge compliance was measured across 398 execution sessions (270 from the 135-material benchmark, 128 from AHC and reflection experiments) by parsing all \texttt{trace.jsonl} files programmatically.
 Recording nudge delivery was identified by matching nudge phrases in tool response text.
 Each \texttt{record\_insight} call was located by event index within its session and classified by position (early $<$30\%, mid 30--70\%, late 70--90\%, end-of-session $>$90\%).
 Of 398 sessions, 338 (84.9\%) received at least one recording nudge; 16 (4.0\%) contained any mid-session \texttt{record\_insight} call; 95.3\% of all recordings occurred in the final 10\% of session events; and zero sessions produced pattern-grade entries.
 All 41 patterns in the knowledge base were produced exclusively in dedicated review sessions.